Pinjontall94/ceilings/README.md

 ## Run
 Ceilings is tested against a linux target and may not build properly on other platforms.
 Please open an issue if something doesn't work!
 It really helps me :)
-This being said, the build.zig uses the host platform, and should therefore work on your machine as long as you're not cross compiling (and you're probably not).

 ### Instructions
 1. Make a new folder called `build`